susji/lilmon/README.md

 2. `serve`

 In `measure` mode, `lilmon` records numeric for values for its configured metrics.
+It inserts these values into a SQLite database.

 In `serve` mode, `lilmon` displays dynamically rendered time series graphs for the configured metrics.

 Each metric has a `name`, `description`, graphing `options` `command`.
 The `command` is shell-expanded to obtain some kind of a numeric value.

 # Mode of operation